Advisor for On-campus & Ecampus Students

 Andy Edwards is unsure of where his hometown really is; he needs his own concert t-shirt.
 He grew up in North Carolina, attended high school in Connecticut, and has lived in Texas, Illinois, Tennessee, Indiana, Germany, and Oregon.
 He has bachelor’s degrees in history and political science from Northwestern and master’s degrees in College Administration from Indiana and Sociology from Oregon (boo, hiss!).
 Although he tries to suppress his inner geek, it does take over when discussing Lord of the Rings and the Muppets.
 He has been an academic advisor for multiple majors at various universities for over a dozen years.

 Advising appointments can be made via our online system.
+Please be aware this is a non-OSU system so your OSU ID and password are not used to access it.
 When setting your appointment, please enter the following in the "Additional Notes for Your Advisor" box:

 - Current Major (include BA or BS, and option if applicable)